 The divorce process started during the pregnancy.
 We filled all the paperwork out together and agreed on everything.
 We could not finalize the divorce due to the unborn child.
 Child has arrived and I decided to give the baby a hyphenated last name.
 I will be going back to one of my ex husbands...
 Read more »

 If you and dad did not agree to the child's name, then yes, this could be an issue that may delay your divorce.
 Basically the court would need to decide between the names that each parent wants based on what is in the child's best interest.
-It doesn't stop the divorce, but you'll need a hearing in...Read more »
+It doesn't stop the divorce, but...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.